Please see below for details related to our fees for Residential Conveyancing, Probate and Debt Collection.

 The following factors are likely to increase the cost of your matter:

-• dealing with unusual or complex assets or items (for example: fine art; timeshares; shares in private companies, pursuing a claim to recover a monetary debt or other assets, etc.)
+- dealing with unusual or complex assets or items (for example: fine art; timeshares; shares in private companies with pre-emption rights and share valuations having to be obtained; pursuing a claim to recover a monetary debt or other assets, etc.).

-If and when any complications arise we will inform you and discuss these with you and agree the fee for any additional work being carried out in advance of any additional work being undertaken.
+If and when any complications arise, we will inform you, discuss these with you and agree the fee for any additional work being carried out in advance of any additional work being undertaken in order to maintain costs transparency.

-We regularly work closely with carefully selected accountants, specialist tax advisers and/or financial planners because so much of what solicitors do for clients requires supplementary advice from fellow professionals.
-We can suggest the names of such expert professionals as may be necessary or relevant to your matter.
-They would charge for such advice.
+We regularly work closely with other experienced professional accountants, specialist tax advisers and/or financial planners because so much of what solicitors do for clients requires supplementary advice from fellow professionals.
+We can suggest but not recommend the names of such expert professionals as may be necessary or relevant to your matter.
+They will charge for such advice and their professional fees will attract VAT.
+We can obtain fee estimates from these professionals upon request so that you can make informed decisions.

 If your claim exceeds £100,000.00, we will provide a written fee estimate on request.